ambossIconambossIcon

 Treatment [1]

-Unlike most primary bone cancers, Ewing sarcoma is radiosensitive.
+Unlike most primary malignant bone tumors, Ewing sarcoma is radiosensitive.
 Definitive radiotherapy is a treatment option when surgical excision is not feasible.
 [1]

 Prognosis [1][4]